 The Miami-Palm Beach corridor does not reward a single-vendor strategy on principal-tier multi-residence retainer work, and the corridor’s structural complexity — year-round principal-coverage demand baseline plus December-through-April winter-season concentration, hedge-fund-and-family-office discretion-and-privacy protocol overlay, dual-endpoint dispatch requirement, I-95 trunk traffic volatility through Broward and southern Palm Beach counties, FBO-and-business-aviation handoff at five airports across both endpoints, and the post-2022 relocated principal cadre whose travel cadence routinely spans NY-Chicago-Miami-Palm Beach (and frequently LA) under a single corporate-account relationship — makes the layered multi-vendor structure the procurement-design baseline rather than a procurement upgrade.

 The corridor’s trunk dispatch — the I-95 (or Turnpike) Miami-to-Palm Beach run with the routing decision against real-time traffic optimization and the 70-to-90-mile vehicle continuity — sits structurally on the multi-residence retainer operator’s dispatch desk rather than splitting across dual single-metro vendors.
-The structural advantage of unified trunk dispatch on a single named-chauffeur retainer is the binding procurement-design point that separates multi-residence retainer operators from single-endpoint regional operators and from app-network aggregators.
+The structural advantage of unified trunk dispatch on a single named-chauffeur retainer is the binding procurement-design point that separates multi-residence retainer operators from single-endpoint regional operators.

 The GBTA Foundation’s working-group guidance on hedge-fund and family-office multi-residence retainer procurement has consistently flagged the post-2022 Miami-Palm Beach corridor as the reference market for the procurement-pattern shift driven by principal-cadre relocation — the combination of Citadel and broader hedge-fund relocation, the cascading family-office and senior-corporate migration, the year-round principal-coverage demand baseline, the winter-season demand-concentration overlay, and the multi-residence dispatch geometry makes the corridor a defining case for the multi-residence retainer procurement-design pattern in the US.